• Skip to primary navigation

 BEFORE PHOTOS

 To really appreciate the photos above, you need to see what it looked like before!
 This is what it looked like since we laid the gravel down earlier this spring!
-I have been waiting to install the deck skirting and then finish it off with the large planter box (more on this coming soon!).
+I have been waiting to install the deck skirting and then finish it off with the large planter box.

 But holy cow, can you believe the difference?!